-Over the next year, the charity plans to continue activities in accordance with its charitable purposes.
-The Grants and supporting activities budget are projected to grow to \$1.1M, almost tripling the grant portfolio, with potential inclusion of a grant to a Canadian Jewish non-profit organisation.
-The Charity is also planning to complete the process of opening an HSBC bank account in the UK.
+Over the next year, the Charity plans to continue activities in accordance with its charitable purposes.
+The Grants and supporting activities budget are projected to sustain at \$1.1M, with the special attention to be paid to the global pandemic situation and the related emergency needs of the Jewish communities around the Globe.
+The Charity is also planning to complete the process of registering with HMRC.